 Our new core skills webinar series will provide relevant, practical learning on a range of topics with sessions specifically designed for those working across the independent film exhibition and distribution sectors.
 Each month, industry experts will share their experiences, offering guidance and illustrative case studies with lessons that can be easily adapted by participants.

-We currently have three upcoming sessions:
+We currently have two upcoming sessions:

 - Wednesday 14 April, 14:00-15:30 – Social Media Advertising

 - Thursday 13 May, 14:00-15:30 – Researching screening materials and film rights

 Each session costs £10 to attend with free places available for individuals that are currently unwaged.
 If you’d like to request a free place please contact firstname.lastname@example.org.

 Chris Unitt, One Further